-Field sales analysis ahead of time can help you to tailor your quarterly push on an individual salesperson basis.
-This is important because there is often a mismatch between general leadership, and field sales local reality.
+Doing field sales analysis ahead of time can help you to tailor your quarterly push to each sales rep. This is important because there’s often a mismatch between general leadership and a field sales rep’s local reality.
 What do we mean by that?

-Sales leadership is about providing a strategy, infrastructure and opportunity for your salespeople to thrive.
-But it is also about motivating them towards what to do next.
+Sales leadership is about providing a strategy, infrastructure and opportunity for your sales reps to thrive.
+But it’s also about motivating them for the future.
 This is particularly important around a quarter end.
 Sales leaders will wish to mobilize their team towards a final push, particularly when the target number is slightly beyond their grasp.

-The sales leaders natural role is to provide motivation and guidance as part of a push for the quarter, typically to the entire organisation.
-They will probably offer some direction, such as; ‘focus on product X’, ‘spend more time with customers of profile Y’.
+The sales leader’s natural role is to provide motivation and guidance as part of a push for the quarter, typically to the entire organization.
+They’ll probably offer some direction, like suggesting which products or customers to focus on.
 They may even incentivize that approach.
-The challenge is that field sales by its nature is unique to the geography.
+The challenge is that field sales is unique to the geography.
 Product X opportunities may be primarily centered in a small number of territories.
 Customer Y may be too spread out to be reachable in time to do anything by the end of quarter.

 Field sales is all about the local reality, and the ability to blend that in a way that best fits the corporate need.
-The more the sales leader can understand that local reality, the more effective they will be in their leadership.
+The more the sales leader can understand that local reality, the more effective they’ll be in their leadership.

 Start by mapping out the variables that feel important.
 These will vary depending on your market reality, but typically start with:

-- Your current salespeople locations, or their home locations
+- Your current sales rep locations or their home locations

 - Current customer locations and details of their buying history

-- Prospect / opportunity locations, including targeting details such as their size, and details around which products or offerings are likely to be of interest
+- Prospect and opportunity locations, including targeting details like business size, and details around which products or offerings are likely to be of interest

 - Any other intelligence that can provide guidance on how customers might be likely to buy given recent sales trends

-To work this through, let’s go back to the example before and assume we are 30 days out from quarter end.
-Based on national performance we know that Product X and Customer Y are overperforming.
-As a result the temptation is to use a sales call to advise the team to focus there.
+To work this through, let’s go back to the example before and assume we’re 30 days out from quarter end.
+Based on national performance, we know that product X and customer Y are over performing.
+As a result, the temptation is to use a sales call to advise the team to focus there.
 But is that the right plan for everyone?
-Here is a process that might fit your org to figure out how you should advise the different salespeople.
+Here’s a process that might fit your org to figure out how you should advise the different sales reps.

-First, let’s identify all of the salespeople who are going to be too busy with existing business to add additional revenue for the end of quarter.
-Perhaps this is anyone with more than 50k in pipeline forecast to close by end of month.
-These are the red territories below.
-Our advice for those salespeople is to hold their focus.
+First, let’s identify all of the sales reps who are going to be too busy with existing business to add additional revenue for the end of the quarter.
+Perhaps this is anyone with more than $50k in pipeline forecast to close by the end of the month.
+These are the red territories in the map below.
+Our advice for those sales reps is to hold their focus.

 It’s now time to filter the remaining parts of the map to look at the localities where product X is likely to perform.
-To do this we can pick out the density of customers who are capable of buying that product.
-Lets assume product X is a best fit for our logistics industry customers.
-How many of our team does it make sense pivot towards product X?
+To do this, we can pick out the density of customers who are capable of buying that product.
+Let’s assume product X is a good fit for our logistics industry customers.
+How many team members should pivot to product X?
 This map shows logistics industry prospects by territory.
 The bigger the bubble, the bigger the potential business.
-As you can see it is a good strategy for the bottom right and left territories, but not for those territories to their north.
+As you can see, it’s a good strategy for the bottom right and left territories, but not for the territories to their north.

-For those who are not a fit for product X, let’s consider targeting customers of profile Y. Let’s assume that profile Y relates to employee count of the prospect.
-The map below shows employee count for the opps in Kentucky 1 and 2.
-There seems to be a bunch of large enough companies to justify effort here, and it is clear that the salespeople involved would need to base themselves in Louisville and Lexington in order to close out the quarter.
-Let’s mark those salespeople/territories as 'customer profile Y focus'.
+For those who aren’t a fit for product X, let’s consider targeting customers of profile Y. Let’s assume that profile Y relates to employee count of the prospect.
+The map below shows employee count for the opportunities in Kentucky 1 and 2.
+There seems to be a bunch of large enough companies to justify effort here, and it’s clear that the sales reps involved would need to base themselves in Louisville and Lexington in order to close out the quarter.
+Let’s mark those salespeople/territories as “customer profile Y focus.”

-Now we are left with all of the territories that are not a good fit for any of those approaches outlined above.
-If you want to go further for these folks you can analyse their historical performance to let them show you what might be a good plan.
+Now we’re left with all the territories that aren’t a good fit for any of the approaches outlined above.
+If you want to go further for these folks, you can analyze their historical performance to let them show you what might be a good plan.

 To do that, let’s analyze all of these remaining territories to see which ones have the strongest recent performance.
 We may also analyze our earlier list of customers who are closing out pipeline between now and quarter end.

 Can we identify any patterns?
 Where are our top performers focusing?
-Perhaps it is a particular customer type?
-Perhaps it is a particular product line?
-Depending on the answer you identify you will need to check its fit with the remaining sales team.
+Perhaps it’s a particular customer type?
+Perhaps it’s a particular product line?
+Depending on the answer you identify, you’ll need to check its fit with the remaining sales team.

-You may also find that there is no pattern, in which case you may be instructing them to increase their customer opportunity volume to maximize their quarter end chances.
-They can do this by choosing the areas of highest opportunity density in order to minimize windshield time lost and maximize the number of custoemrs visitied before end of quarter.
+You may also find there’s no pattern, in which case you may instruct your sales reps to increase their customer opportunity volume to maximize their quarter-end chances.
+They can do this by choosing the areas of highest opportunity density in order to minimize travel time and maximize the number of customers visited before end of quarter.
 You can quickly identify where within that territory the opportunity volume exists by mapping the prospect data set.
-From the example below it is clesaar that the salesperson needs to base themselves in the south east of the territory to see out the quarter.
+From the example, below it is clear that the sales rep needs to base themselves in the south east of the territory to see out the quarter.

-Once you have completed all of the steps above you will have built a local context aware plan for each of your sales team.
-Base on the example given above we have the following categories:
+Once you’ve completed all of the steps above, you’ll have built a local, context-aware plan for each member of your sales team.
+Based on the example given above, we have the following categories:

-We can now build and share a map showing which sales people need to take which approach based on our analysis.
-Sales people can choose the right path for them based on their local reality, and your quarter end number just got a little bit closer.
+We can now build and share a map showing which sales reps need to take which approach based on our analysis.
+Sales reps can choose the right path for them based on their local reality, and your quarter-end number just got a little bit closer.

-You can get a free 7 day trial with eSpatial which may just be enough to figure out your quarter end push.
-We will also support you with a sales mapping expert to get the data installed and help you to figure out the details.
+You can get a free seven-day trial with eSpatial, which may just be enough to figure out your quarter end push.
+We’ll also support you with a sales mapping expert to get the data installed and help you to figure out the details.
 Take a free trial now to get started or contact us above to book a demo.